wagtail/wagtail/docs/reference/streamfield/blocks.md

     A time picker.
 The following keyword arguments are accepted in addition to the standard ones:

+    :param format: Time format.
+This must be one of the recognized formats listed in the :std:setting:`django:TIME_INPUT_FORMATS` setting.
+If not specified Wagtail will use the ``WAGTAIL_TIME_FORMAT`` setting with fallback to ``"%H:%M"``.
     :param required: If true (the default), the field cannot be left blank.
     :param help_text: Help text to display alongside the field.
     :param validators: A list of validation functions for the field (see :doc:`Django Validators <django:ref/validators>`).